HamzaKhalifa/empatica/README.md

 4) Only functional components and hooks to follow latest React trends and stay consistent and faithful to Javascript and Redux functional programming (avoiding class components as much as possible)

 5) A custom hook to detect mobile views for some types of logic that can't be applied with CSS alone.

+6) A custom hook to progressively load the main hero image